PalomaBaker/Generate4Me/README.md

 ## Node.js is needed to run this project as intended.
 Once Node.JS is installed locally, clone the repo.

-# Usage:
+# Usage

 ## To use, open the file in the local terminal.
 Run npm i to install the dependencies, then run 'node index.js' in the command line, and follow the series of prompts.

 # Contact

-##If you have any questions about the repo, open an issue or contact me directly at paloma.d.baker@gmail.com.
+## If you have any questions about the repo, open an issue or contact me directly at paloma.d.baker@gmail.com.
 You can find more of my work at [PalomaBaker](https://github.com/PalomaBaker/).